alihosseinice/UFS-Net/README.md

 Condition and terms to use any sources of this project (Codes, Datasets, etc.):
 1)	Please cite the following paper:
-Ali Hosseini, Mahdi Hashemzadeh, Nacer Farajzadeh, "UFS-Net: a Unified Flame and Smoke detection method for early detection of fire in video surveillance applications using CNNs," Journal of Computational Science, 2021, (Under review).
+A. Hosseini, M. Hashemzadeh, and N. Farajzadeh, "UFS-Net: A unified flame and smoke detection method for early detection of fire in video surveillance applications using CNNs," Journal of Computational Science, vol. 61, p.
+101638, 2022/05/01/ 2022, doi: https://doi.org/10.1016/j.jocs.2022.101638.

      ** The use of code and dataset is not possible until this article is published.